boazsegev/plezi/docs/async_helpers.md

 ### The Asynchronous "Queue"

-`Iodine` is built with miplicity in mind, making the programmer happy.
+`Iodine`'s core is built with simplicity in mind, making the programmer happy.
 With this in mind, Iodine offers a single and simple method that allow us to easily queue code execution.

 #### `Iodine.run(arg1, arg2, arg3...) {block}`